-Many of the old shops in the historic center of Macau look like they haven’t changed much in decades and judging by the age of the owners it’s probably true.
+Many of the old shops in the historic centre of Macau look like they haven’t changed much in decades and judging by the age of the owners it’s probably true.

 Since space is so tight and the streets so narrow the main form of transport are electric mopeds which can be found by the dozen parked outside shops everywhere.

-Architecturally the buildings in this area of Macau are a curious blend of Chinese and Portuguese styles with European influences clearly shining though the ornate balconies and wooden window shutters.
+Architecturally the buildings in this area of Macau are a curious blend of Chinese and Portuguese styles with European influences clearly shining through the ornate balconies and wooden window shutters.

 Down some of the side alleys can be found simple street stalls under large awnings selling all sorts of miscellanea.